Former Capitol Police Officer Michael Fanone Was Out of Control During Jack Smith's...

 AP Photo/Farah Abdi Warsameh, File

-Somalia will have its turn to preside over the United Nations Security Council starting on January 1, 2026, due to its monthly rotation policy.
+Somalia will have its turn to preside over the United Nations Security Council starting on January 1, 2026, under the Security Council's monthly rotation policy.

 Advertisement

-The U.N.’s charter allows the Security Council to determine how it will pick its president.
+The U.N.
+Charter allows the Security Council to determine how it will select its president.
 At the council’s first meeting in January 1946, it adopted Rule 18, which mandates that the presidency will rotate among all members.
 Each nation on the council serves as president for one calendar month.

 Under the council’s current rules, the rotation proceeds in alphabetical order.